scopely/sqlquest/README.md

 conflicts in the future.

 Quests (jobs) are just directories in `src/quests/` that contains coffeescript files and possibly `sql/` directory.
-Take a look at `src/quests/test` for a very trivial example.
+Take a look at `src/quests/example` for a heavier example/demo.

 Each quest should at a minimum have a file called `<questname>.coffee`.
 This module should export one class that extends `Quest` from `../quest`.
 Quests